-Communication Protocol And Address
+Communication Protocol

-The first communication protocol is Terminator Only.
-This is for applications where you can control the data being transmitted to the display, and wish to use the very simplest form of communication possible.
-We define this simplest form of communication as sending the data to be displayed, followed by a carriage return or line feed character.
+Terminator Only is for applications where you can control the data being transmitted to the display, and wish to use the very simplest form of communication possible.
+We define this simplest form of communication as sending the time to be displayed, followed by a carriage return.
 If this seems to be the best communication protocol for your application, refer to Chapter 2 Using Terminator Only Protocol.